r-dube/pickingflowers/cisco.md

 Cisco only proceeded with the lawsuit when it failed to persuade Huawei to sell itself to Cisco.

 ## Huawei's corporate culture promotes intellectual property theft
-Contrary to its claims during the Cisco lawsuit, Huwaei does seem to have a corporate culture of extracting other corporations' intellectual property by "any means necessary."
+Contrary to its claims during the Cisco lawsuit, Huawei does seem to have a corporate culture of extracting other corporations' intellectual property by "any means necessary."
-Roughly at the same time as Huawei's software engineers were copying Cisco's code, Huwaei was engaged in a multi-year project to extract intellectual property from Canada's Nortel Networks \[6\].
+Roughly at the same time as Huawei's software engineers were copying Cisco's code, Huawei was engaged in a multi-year project to extract intellectual property from Canada's Nortel Networks \[6\].
-Years later, the U.S. federal government indicted Huawei for stealing intellectual property from T-mobile, a U.S. telecom carrier\[7\].
+Years later, the U.S. federal government indicted Huawei for stealing intellectual property from T-mobile, a U.S. telecom carrier \[7\].

 ## Huawei is owned by the Communist Party of China
 Huawei has an opaque ownership structure.
 Researchers who have peeled back the structure find that the company is effectively a state-owned enterprise (SOE) \[8\].
-Obviously, SOEs are directly influenced by the Communist Party of China (CCP).
+Obviously, SOEs are heavily influenced by the Communist Party of China (CCP).
+In a sense, the CCP owns Huawei.
-Given CCP's ownership of Huawei, it stands to reason that the CCP bears responsibility for Huawei's intellectual property theft from other corporations.
+Given CCP's ownership of Huawei, it stands to reason that the CCP bears responsibility for Huawei's intellectual property theft from corporations such as Cisco.

 ### References and Notes
 \[1\]: Cisco Sues Huawei.
 Light Reading.
 January 23, 2003.